[Major revision–posted 5/14/18 (replaces 10/21/13 edition)]

 f.
 Effective Dates for Appointment — The effective date of an employee's appointment will be the first day the employee reports to work for pay.
 The initial salary payment to be paid to a monthly salaried employee will be calculated on the basis of the number of workdays, including holidays, to be paid, as related to the total number of workdays, including holidays, in that month.

 g.
-For information on beginning salary rates for staff employees, refer to OP 70.14, Salary Administration Policy.
+For information on beginning salary rates for staff employees, refer to OP 70.14, Compensation Policy.

 h.
 Pay Frequency — Employees who are subject to the overtime provisions of the FLSA must be paid on an hourly basis on the semi-monthly payroll.